(This article was originally published on the 8th December 2017 and updated on the 17 March 2021).

 - Existing loans overdue for 3 months and above

-- A ‘Special Attention Account’ in CCRIS (for debt that has been written off by banks)
+- A ‘Special Attention Account’ (SAA) in CCRIS (for debt that has been written off by banks)

 - Legal action taken by banks on the individual due to non-payment of loans

-In our previous article, we shared on what is CCRIS and CTOS.
-Today, we would like to share 7 ways you can use to help clear your negative CCRIS records.
+In our previous article, we shared what is CCRIS and CTOS.
+Here, we would like to share 7 ways you can use to help clear your negative CCRIS records.

-1. Consolidate your Debt & Automate your Monthly Loan Instalment
+1. Consolidate your debt & automate your monthly loan installment

 First, check and consolidate your debt.
-This makes it easier for you to monitor your loan repayments.
-When you are always late on paying up monthly loan instalments, this will negatively affect your CCRIS record.
-If you are a forgetful person, set up an auto debit or standing instruction and schedule the repayment date just after your monthly salary date.
+Debt consolidation means combining all of your existing loan commitments such as personal loan, credit card, car loan into one new personal loan.
+This makes it easier for you to monitor your loan repayments as you can focus on paying one installment.
+When you are always late on paying up monthly loan installments, this will negatively affect your CCRIS record.
+If you are a forgetful person, set up an auto-debit or standing instruction and schedule the repayment date just after your monthly salary date.
 That way, you will not miss the scheduled payment date.

 If extra hours at the desk does not appeal to you, make full use of your car and be a Grab driver over the weekend or after work.